dustyash69/Ranker/README.md

 3) Then, click on the `Get Values` button.
 Wait for the values to load.

 ### For JEE Mains:
-4) In the `What is your Rank?` Input field, Enter the rank you got in JEEM. **If you belong to Open Category, enter your CRL Rank otherwise enter your category rank.**
+4) In the `What is your Rank?` Input field, Enter the rank you got in `JEE Mains`. **If you belong to Open Category, enter your CRL Rank otherwise enter your category rank.**
 ### For JEE Advanced:
-4) In the `What is your Rank?` Input field, Enter the rank you got in JEEA. **If you belong to Open Category, enter your CRL Rank otherwise enter your category rank.**
+4) In the `What is your Rank?` Input field, Enter the rank you got in `JEE Advanced`. **If you belong to Open Category, enter your CRL Rank otherwise enter your category rank.**

 5) In the `Select Institute name:` dropdown, select the Institute you prefer.
 Select `All` if you do not have any preference.
 6) In the `Select Course name:` dropdown, select the Branch you prefer.
 Select `All` if you do not have any preference.